jeffstang/biof501-pipeline_proteomics/README.md

 ### Workflow Overview
 The workflow includes the following steps:

-1. Download Reference files (FASTA, GTF)
+1. Retrieve reference files from ENCODE
-2. Preprocess raw fastq files (includes generating QC reports via `fastqc` and trimming the reads using `trimmomatic`)
+2. Preprocess raw fastq files  (provides quality metrics from `fastqc` pre- and post-trimming and trims reads using `trimmomatic`)
 3. Count transcripts and generate count matrix using `salmon`
 4. Preprocess and analyze differentially expressed genes (DGE) using `limma-voom`
 5. We leverage `fgsea` and the example database to provide insight on ligand activity which can reflect on signalling pathway activity